 You might also want to consider upgrading yourself on your own dime, or asking for new responsibilities at work that can broaden your skillset.
 You may not be thinking of making an immediate job switch, but at least help yourself advance on the long-term trajectory you envision for yourself.

 There’s never been a better year than 2022 to scale back your spending, since salaries are set to grow more slowly and jobs will be harder to come by.

 The first and most pain-free thing you should do in order to reduce your spending is to take stock of all your recurring financial commitments.
 This includes things like your mobile data plan, your cable TV subscription and your gym membership.

 Switch to a cheaper provider, downgrade or cancel those subscriptions you’re not fully utilising or don’t need and your monthly spending instantly shrinks, no further effort needed.

 Remember when you first came up with a plan for your investment portfolio?
 You might have decided you’d put 70% of your portfolio in stocks, and then 30% in lower risk investments like bonds.

 Take a look at your investments now, and you might be surprised to find that the percentages have changed.
 It’s likely your riskier investments like stocks have now grown as a percentage of your total portfolio.

-Your portfolio could now look something like this: 90% stocks and 10% bonds.
+Your portfolio could now look something like this: 90% stocks, 10% bonds, and perhaps some cryptocurrencies.
 This is something to be happy about by the way—if it were the other way around that would mean your stock investments had bombed.
 On the other hand, it also means that you’re now taking on a greater degree of risk than you might be comfortable with.